ucsf-wynton/wynton-website-hpc/docs/about/join.md

 The {{ site.cluster.name }} environment is available for _free_ to all UCSF researchers, which includes faculty and principal investigators (PIs) as well as research staff, students, and postdocs affiliated with a faculty or a PI.
 If you don't fit into one of these categories, please don't hesitate to [contact us].

+## How Long Will It Take For My Wynton Account Request To Be Processed

+The {{ site.cluster.name }} staff will make every effort to process your account request within 5 business days of confirmation of your contact information.

 ## Request access

 To apply for an account on the {{ site.cluster.name }} cluster, please fill out the following form: